 - _________, p.
 9.

 - Tyack and James, p.
 517. Many teachers resented this intrusion.
 One WCTU “compliance monitor” reported on teacher reaction.
-“None of [them] have taken very kindly to the new departure of being watched, questioned or advised by their constituents.”
+“None of [them] have taken very kindly to the new departure of being watched, questioned or advised.”
 (Zimmerman, p.
 20)

 - Nietz, J. Old Textbooks, p.
 294.